killermann/samk.blog/content/2020/appeal-of-dogma/index.md

 ## 4. Dogma creates strong bonds.

-If you've never heard the phrase ["trauama bonding,"](https://en.wikipedia.org/wiki/Traumatic_bonding) this is going to likely seem more intense than I mean it to.
+If you've never heard the phrase ["trauma bonding,"](https://en.wikipedia.org/wiki/Traumatic_bonding) this is going to likely seem more intense than I mean it to.

 In the same way that someone can form an intense relationship with someone who is abusive to them -- not in spite of the abuse, but _because_ of it -- the enforcement of dogma can be a catalyst to strong relationship.